-Kakaako travel food - Oahu Traveler - tour guide in your pocket
+Kakaako travel and food deals - Oahu Traveler - mobile tour guide in your pocket

 The food of Kakaako is a blend of Eastern and Western tastes most prominently featuring American and Japanese influences with entrees such as hamburger steak and fried chicken atop rice and mac salad.
 There are names of some common dishes which may sound unfamiliar to you.
 Loco moco is hamburger steak with eggs and gravy.
 Katsu chicken and mochiko chicken both refer to fried chicken, with the latter breaded with rice powder instead of flour.
 The curry that is popular here is the Japanese stew-like variant learned from the British.
 You will encounter plenty of canned Spam meat here, introduced to the islands to feed soldiers during World War II, and became a local favorite in Kakaako.

 For the more health minded visitor, there are Whole Foods Markets in Waikiki and Kailua, along with it's local version called Down to Earth.
 Down to Earth features vegan foods which are surprisingly delicious.
 Aside from Spam and the occasional MSG, people in Kakaako are generally health concious, preferring natural and locally grown foods.